Fast food: Filling stations

 Convenience stores located within many petrol/gas stations sell pre-packaged sandwiches, doughnuts, and hot food.
 Many gas stations in the United States and Europe also sell frozen foods, and have microwave ovens on the premises in which to prepare them.
-Petrol Stations in Australia sell foods such as hot pies, sandwiches, and chocolate bars, which are easy for a customer to access while on their journey.
+Petrol stations in Australia sell foods such as hot pies, sandwiches, and chocolate bars, which are easy for a customer to access while on their journey.
 Petrol stations are a place that are often open long hours and are open before and after shop trading hours, therefore, it makes it easy to access for consumers.

 Street vendors and concessions

 Traditional street food is available around the world, usually through small and independent vendors operating from a cart, table, portable grill or motor vehicle.
 Common examples include Vietnamese rice soup vendors, Middle Eastern falafel stands, New York City hot dog carts, and taco trucks.
 Turo-Turo vendors (Tagalog for point point) are a feature of Philippine life.
 Commonly, street vendors provide a colorful and varying range of options designed to captivate passers-by and attract as much attention as possible quickly.

 Multiple street vendors may specialize in specific types of food; typically, they are characteristic of a given cultural or ethnic tradition depending on the locale.
 In some cultures, it is typical for street vendors to call out prices, sing or chant sales-pitches, play music, or engage in other forms of "street theatrics" to engage prospective customers.
-In some cases, this can garner more attention than the food.

 Cuisine

-Modern commercial fast food is often highly processed and prepared in an industrial fashion, i.e., on a large scale with standard ingredients and standardized cooking and production methods.
+Modern commercial fast food is often ultra-processed food and prepared in an industrial fashion, i.e., on a large scale with standard ingredients and standardized cooking and production methods.
 It is usually rapidly served in cartons or bags or in plastic wrapping, in a fashion that minimizes cost.
 In most fast food operations, menu items are generally made from processed ingredients prepared at a central supply facility and then shipped to individual outlets where they are reheated, cooked (usually by microwave or deep frying) or assembled in a short amount of time.
 This process ensures a consistent level of product quality.
 It is key to being able to deliver the order quickly to the customer and eliminate labor and equipment costs in the individual stores.

 Because of commercial emphasis on quickness, uniformity and low cost, fast food products are often made with ingredients formulated to achieve a certain flavor or consistency and to preserve freshness.